FLUID: Training-Free Face De-identification via Latent Identity Substitution: Results

 In many real-world applications, complete attribute preservation during de-identification may not be desirable or necessary.
 For instance, medical researchers studying facial expressions in autism spectrum disorders may need to preserve emotional attributes while removing identity-related features.
 Conversely, demographic studies might require preserving gender attributes while obscuring other characteristics.
 This necessitates a flexible approach where practitioners can selectively choose which attributes to modify during the de-identification process.

-In organic chemistry, and especially in combinatorial chemistry, extensive combinations of reagents are used to examine many different types of reaction results.
-This adds up to our metaphor because such chemical experiments typically do not require time-intensive training-like processes to test the reagent combinations.
-Similarly, we modify the behavior of the attribute reagent loss by partially fixing components of the source attribute distribution.
-While our method originally targeted the full distribution of the source image—thereby preserving overall attributes—we now assign varying probability values to specific attributes, ranging from 0.1 to 0.9, to explore targeted manipulations along with de-identification.
+We modify the behavior of the attribute loss by enabling and partially fixing components of the entire 40 attribute distribution.
+While our method originally targeted only two attributes from the full distribution of the source image—thereby preserving gender and age—we now assign varying probability values to specific attributes, ranging from 0.1 to 0.9, to explore targeted manipulations along with de-identification.
 Results of changing \{`Male', `Narrow Eyes'\} and \{`Smile', `Mouth Slightly Open'\} are shown in Figure \ref{sup:smileopen1}.
 When attributes `Smile' and `Mouth Slightly Open' are assigned low probabilities, the de-identified faces appear neutral.
 A high probability for `Mouth Slightly Open' and a low one for `Smile' produce an emotionless face with an open mouth.
 Conversely, assigning a high probability to `Smile' and a low one to `Mouth Slightly Open' generates a closed-mouth smile.
 High probabilities for both yield a grin.
 Adjusting the probabilities of `Male' and `Narrow Eyes' also produces interpolated effects.
-This supports our claim that customizable de-identification can be realized training-free, just like conducting combinatorial chemistry experiments.
+This supports our claim that customizable de-identification can be realized without training the generative model.